 The exhibition was the first presentation of avant-garde art in Lviv and in general gained negative reviews from local art critics.
 The authors of the reviews, Celina Stoińska, Artur Schröder and Władysław Kozicki, expressed their open reluctance to presented works; it was the confirmation of their conservatism and the lack of knowledge on modern art..."

-Between the of The Bar-Ilan University in Ramat Gan was entitled "Dr. Ilia Rodov The lecture by Lost Empire and Messianic Paradise: Maksymilian Kugel's Synagogue Paintings."
+The lecture by Dr. Ilia Rodov of The Bar-Ilan University in Ramat Gan was entitled "Between the Lost Empire and Messianic Paradise: Maksymilian Kugel's Synagogue Paintings."

 "The case representing the